 Option Purpose

--a Prints debugging information.

-- A Prints the listing in System V format (default).
+-A Prints the listing in System V Release 4 format (the default for n32-bit and 64-bit objects).

-- b Prints the value field in octal.
+-b Prints the value field in octal.

 -В Prints the listing in BSD format.

-- C Prints decoded C++ names.
+-C Prints decoded C++ names.

-- d Prints the value field in decimal (the default for System V output).
+-d Prints the value field in decimal (the default for System V output).

--g Prints globally visible names.

--h Suppresses printing of headers.

--l Produces a long listing.

--n Sorts external symbols by name for System V format.
-Sorts all symbols by value for BSD format (by name is the BSD default output).

--0 Prints value field in octal (System V output).
-Prints the filename immediately before each symbol name (BSD output).

-- p Produces easily parsible, terse output similar to the BSD format.

--r Prepends the name of the object file or archive to each output line.

--T Truncates characters in exceedingly long symbol names; inserts an asterisk as the last character of the truncated name.
-This option may make the listing easier to read.

--u Prints only undefined symbols.

-- v Sorts external symbols by value (default for BSD format).

-- V Prints the version number of nm .

-- x Prints the value field in hexadecimal.
+Option Purpose -g Prints globally visible names. -h Suppresses printing of headers. -n Sorts external symbols by name for System V format (and for BSD default output). -0 Prints value field in octal (System V output).
+When used with $-B$ option, prepends the filename to the output line. -р Produces easily parsible, terse output similar to the BSD format. -P In XPG4 mode, writes information in a portable output format according to the XPG standard. -r Prepends the name of the object file or archive to each output line. -u Prints only undefined symbols. - v Sorts external symbols by value (default for BSD format). $-\mathbf{V}$ Prints the version number of nm . -x Prints the value field in hexadecimal.